broodjeaap/go-watch/README.md

 ### Proxy

-Go-Watch has some basic proxy support, using the config we can point Go-Watch to a proxy server:
+GoWatch has some basic proxy support, using the config we can point GoWatch to a proxy server:
 ```
 proxy:
   proxy_url: http://proxy.com:1234